master-csmi/software-management-process-scrum/script.md

 Within the Scrum framework, ceremonies consist of setting goals and plans for the upcoming sprint: they are about reviewing the backlog, discussing and brainstorming the following work and sprints.

 SCRUM LIFE CYCLE : SPRINT REVIEWS

 Sprint review are among the most important Scrum ceremonies where the Scrum teams reviews the Sprint’s results.
 It can include a demo of the product, but also feedbacks and suggestions for further additional changes.

+SCRUM LIFE CYCLE : SPRINT RETROSPECTIVE (Hassan) Sprint Retrospective is a short review meeting at the end of each sprint in Agile Scrum, where the team reflects on their performance and identifies ways to improve processes, tools, techniques, and behaviors for the next sprint to deliver better results and increase overall efficiency.

 PRACTICAL USE CASE : (Dieudonné)